 BMW Welt/BMW Museum – Karl Schwanzer designed the famous salad-bowl shaped BMW museum and headquarters in Munich.
 You can visit BMW museum to have a look at all past and recent models with their engines and other automobiles spare parts.
 They also sell BMW souveniers/accessories within the museum.
 If you love cars, automobiles, then go through this beautiful journey of aeronautical technology.
 They also display turbine engines, aircraft engines, motorcycles.
 This modern part of Munich is far from medieval Munich and can be reached through cars, public transport or Hop-On-Hop-Off shuttle buses.
 BMW World is free to visit, but there is an entrance fee for the museum, approximately 10Euros for adult and 7 Euros for children and seniors.

-DEUTSCHES MUSEUM (SCIENCE & TECHNOLOGY MUSEUM) – As you, all know about how advance is German technology, so this museum is best for science and technology lovers.
+DEUTSCHES MUSEUM (SCIENCE & TECHNOLOGY MUSEUM) – As you, all know how advance is German technology, so this museum is best for science and technology lovers.
 According to many visitors, this museum cannot be compared to any other museum in the world.
-This museum possess the exhibits from all fields of Engineering like Mechanical Engineering, Civil Engineering, Transportation and Aeronautical Engineering, Mining technology, Construction and Bridge Technology, Computer Engineering with servers and motherboard technology, Electrical engineering depicting turbines, transformers, etc., Space and Rocket Engineering, and many more.
+This museum possesses the exhibits from all fields of Engineering like Mechanical Engineering, Civil Engineering, Transportation and Aeronautical Engineering, Mining technology, Construction, and Bridge Technology, Computer Engineering with servers and motherboard technology, Electrical engineering depicting turbines, transformers, etc., Space and Rocket Engineering, and many more.
 This museum occupies 6 floors and spread across 12 miles on each floor.
 It takes about three-fourths or full day to visit all the galleries.
 There are many interactive and educational live shows for children and adults related to machines and their working.
 Check the show timings on entrance so that you don’t miss your favorite subject.
-This museum is located along the Isar River and can be reach through tram(public transport).
+This museum is located along the Isar River and can be reached through tram(public transport).
 The nearest tram stop is Isart or S-Bahn stop.
 Entrance to this museum is 11 Euros approximately for adults and 4 Euros for the child.

-OLYMPICS STADIUM(OLYMPIASTADION) – This stadium was built in 1972 when Germany hosted Summer Olympics.
+OLYMPICS STADIUM(OLYMPIASTADION) – This stadium was built in 1972 when Germany hosted the Summer Olympics.
 The specially designed canopies on the Alps are the main characteristics of this stadium.
-As it was raining heavily, I could not take the pictures of stadium.
+As it was raining heavily, I could not take the pictures of the stadium.

 These all places I have covered for 2 days and 3 nights.
 But there are many more places in Munich to be explored like very famous English Gardens(370 hectares of green lawns), Munich Residence, Alta Pinakothek(world’s oldest Art Galleries), Neue Pinakothek(another famous art gallery) which I missed due to lack of time.